voxpupuli/puppet-icingaweb2/README.md

 or `v1.3.2`.

 ##### `ssl`
-How to configure the SSL certificates.
-Defaults to `none`.
-Other option is `puppet`.
-See also `certificates` parameter
+How to set up ssl certificates.
+To copy certificates from the local puppet installation, use `puppet`.
+Defaults to `none`

 ##### `certificates`
 Hash with SSL certificates to configure.
 See `icingaweb2::module::puppetdb::certificate`.